josephspurrier/golang-portable-windows/README.md

 Go Programming Language - Portable Environment for Windows

+This project is helpful for someone that wants to test Go on Windows within 30 seconds.

 Very simply: a Go workspace with all the batch scripts needed to format, build, and test Go programs at extract - no install necessary.

 This distribution is a portable workspace with boilerplate Go code as well as a portable version of the Git command-line client.